Advantages of Forging

 Moving from machined-from-solid to forged components generates a saving in raw material usage.
 Starting from a near-net-shape forging can also reduce machining times.
 This means companies moving from machine-from-solid to machine-from-forging can generate enough capacity on their existing plant to save capital outlay on new machinery, as their business grows.

-Customers often assume that the initial tool cost required for near net shaped forging is prohibitive.
+Customers often assume that the initial tool cost required for near net shape forging is prohibitive.
 In fact, forging dies and tools are quite simple in construction and are relatively low cost, making them viable even for jobs with low production quantities.
-This cost can be further mitigated by amortisation into the component piece price and even reclaiming preused die materials.
+This cost can be further mitigated by amortisation into the component piece price and even reclaiming pre-used die materials.

 Undercuts are not possible in forging, however, it is possible to form undercuts and form joints with secondary forging operations.
 These processes can be used to make a huge range of component sizes and geometries.

-Designing for forging must take into account a number of factors including partition line, draft angles, ribs, radii and fillets.
-Parts are formed by hammering, or pressing, which can produce surprisingly deep protrusions, up to 6 times the thickness of material.
-Draft angles can be minimised and even eliminated by clever design, especially in ductile materials like aluminium and brass.
+Designing for forging must take into account a number of factors including partition line, draft angles, ribs, radii, and fillets.
+Parts are formed by hammering, or pressing, which can produce surprisingly deep protrusions, up to 6 times the thickness of the material.
+Draft angles can be minimised and even eliminated by clever design, especially in ductile materials like aluminium (aluminum) and brass.
 Radii, however, are very important because they encourage the flow of metal and reduce tool wear.
-Minimum radius increases with depth of protrusion.
+The minimum radius increases with the depth of protrusion.

-Most ferrous metals can be forged, including carbon, alloy, super alloy and stainless steels.
-Non-ferrous metals including aluminium, brass, copper and titanium are also suitable.
+Most ferrous metals can be forged, including carbon, alloy, superalloy, and stainless steel.
+Non-ferrous metals including aluminium (aluminum), brass, copper, and titanium are also suitable.

-A Forge is a relatively dangerous process to work and health and safety is maintained by operator training, controlled production procedures and involvement of the workforce.
+A Forge is a relatively dangerous process to work and health and safety are maintained by operator training, controlled production procedures, and involvement of the workforce.